perfact/zodbsync/README.md

     zodbsync upload /tmp/bootstrap lib/bootstrap

+### `zodbsync with-lock`

+If some combination of `git` and `zodbsync` operations is not yet covered by a wrapper subcommand, it is possible to use `zodbsync with-lock` to execute a series of commands while still making sure that no other similar operation interferes.
+Any `zodbsync` command used as part of this must then use the option `--no-lock`.
+For example:

+    zodbsync with-lock "git rebase origin/main && zodbsync --no-lock playback /"

 ## Compatibility
 This package replaces similar functionality that was previously found in `python-perfact` and `perfact-dbutils-zope2`.
 For backwards compatibility,